-Because of you, CSC can continue serving our community even in this time of crisis.
-During these months of closure for Cincinnati Shakespeare Company, although we are unable to produce theatre, we have committed to making our home, the Otto M. Budig Theater, a space for public good.
-Our artists and administrators have found multiple ways to use both our facility and our expertise to go beyond performing arts and find ways to contribute to community efforts.
+Because of you, CSC continued serving our community even in time of crisis and closure.
+Throughout 2020 and 2021, although we were unable to produce theatre, we committed to making our home, the Otto M. Budig Theater, a space for public good.
+Our artists and administrators found multiple ways to use both our facility and our expertise to go beyond performing arts and find ways to contribute to community efforts.

-Mask Making Effort – In March and April, when the crisis first began and demand for PPE was highest, the CSC Production Team mobilized to produce more than 1,500 face masks for community members and for essential workers at St. Elizabeth Healthcare.
+Mask Making Effort – When the public health crisis first began and demand for PPE was highest, the CSC Production Team mobilized to produce more than 1,500 face masks for community members and for essential workers at St. Elizabeth Healthcare.
 Since then, CSC has gone on to make nearly 2,500 masks for first responders, CSC patrons, and other organizations including the OTR Chamber of Commerce, 3CDC. and Over-The-Rhine Community Housing (OTRCH).

 Donate online above